 Return of Federal Title IV Student Aid Funds Policy

-As part of the Higher Education Amendments of 1998, Congress passed new provisions governing what must happen to your Federal financial assistance if you completely withdraw from school in any semester.
-This change of policy went into effect at Waldorf College beginning with the Fall 2000 semester.
+As part of the Higher Education Amendments of 1998, Congress passed new provisions governing what must happen to your Federal financial assistance if you completely withdraw from school in any term.
+This change of policy went into effect at Waldorf College beginning with the Fall 2000 term.
 The policy governs all Federal grant and loan programs, including Federal Pell Grant, Federal Perkins Loan, Federal SEOG, Federal TEACH Grant, and Federal Direct Loans, but doesn't affect Federal Work-Study.

 In general, the new law assumes that you earn your Federal student aid awards directly in proportion to the number of days of the term you attend.
 If you completely withdraw from school during a term, the school must calculate according to a specific formula the portion of the total scheduled financial assistance you have earned and are therefore entitled to receive up to the time you withdrew.
 If you receive (or the College receives on your behalf ) more assistance than you earn, the unearned excess funds must be returned to the Department of Education.
 If, on the other hand, you receive (or the College receives on your behalf ) less assistance than the amount you have earned, you may be able to receive those additional funds.